matthewjmon/itunes-media-app/README.md

 ## Description

-MediaQuest is a full-stack web application that allows users to search for media content on the iTunes Store using the official iTunes Search API.
-Users can enter search terms and filter results by media type such as movies, podcasts, music, audiobooks, and more.
-The app features a responsive and user-friendly React frontend styled with Bootstrap, alongside a Node.js/Express backend that securely handles API requests with JWT authorization.
+MediaQuest is a full-stack React and Node.js application for searching the iTunes Store using Apple’s iTunes Search API.
+It features a responsive Bootstrap UI, a Node.js/Express backend that proxies and secures API requests with JWT, and a clean separation between client and server for scalable deployment.

 ---